 Why do you think unsuccessful projects happen?

-Unsuccessful projects occur when a failure occurs during the work on the project.
-Moreover, most problems in development projects, in my experience, occur because of failures in the work and communication of the managing staff.
+Unsuccessful projects happen when something goes wrong during the work on the project.
+And most problems on development projects, in my experience, come from breakdowns in the work and communication management.

-If we talk about the success of projects, for me it means positive feedback from the client, the team’s satisfaction with the work result and compliance with the planned profit indicators.
-And the indicator of this success is the traffic, sales and business growth of my clients, which guarantees my professional growth.
-And therefore, my profit.
-That’s why I’m interested in the sites we make being effective, not just pretty.
+As for the success of projects, for me it means positive feedback from the client, the team’s satisfaction with the result, and hitting the planned profit targets.
+And the indicator of that success is the traffic, sales, and business growth of my clients — which, in turn, guarantees my professional growth.
+And therefore my profit.
+That’s why I want the sites we make to be effective, not just pretty.

 How did you know it was time to implement a project management system?

-I have been using Worksection for a long time, since appr.
+I have been using Worksection for a long time, since around.
 2015.
-I tried it first for personal tasks, then suggested and implemented it in the company where I worked as a marketer at that time.
-This was preceded by a stage of chaos, notebooks, Google Sheets and Trello.
-The number of projects increased, switching between boards became more and more difficult.
+I first tried it for personal tasks, then suggested and rolled it out at the company where I worked as a marketer at the time.
+Before that came a stage of chaos, notebooks, Google Sheets, and Trello.
+The number of projects grew, and switching between boards became more and more difficult.

-Therefore, there was a need to organize control of all projects in one place.
+So there was a need to keep all projects under control in one place.
 That’s how I found Worksection.
 And when I started my own business, I had no doubts about which task manager I needed to organize processes.

 How does Worksection help you at work?